-Advent Prayers Week Four: The Love of Advent
+Advent Prayers Week Four: A Prayer for Love

 Your word became flesh and you made your dwelling among us when Jesus was born.
 You set aside all of the glory and splendor of heaven and chose the most humble way to enter into your kingdom.
 Beneath the stars, surrounded by all of the hosts of heaven, Love came.
 Welcomed by an earthly mother and father, shepherds and wise men, Love came.